 Playa Tortuguero

-In Spanish, tortuguero translates roughly to “turtle region” and this beach in Tortuguero National Park, a protected sanctuary, does not disappoint.
-Tortuguero is less of a lie-about beach—for humans.
-For the shelled reptiles, it’s sandy heaven.
-To spy green sea and hawksbill turtles nesting, visit from July through October (August is considered peak nesting month).
+In Spanish, tortuguero translates roughly to “turtle region” and this beach in Tortuguero National Park, a protected sanctuary, lives up to its name.
+Tortuguero isn’t a lie-about beach for humans: It’s sandy heaven for shelled reptiles.
+To spy green sea and hawksbill turtles nesting, visit from July through October.
+(August is considered peak nesting month.)

 To see the rarer leatherback, visit from February to April.
 You’ll want to book with a guide for two reasons: The park is accessible only by boat or plane and turtles typically nest at night; visitors are prohibited in the park after 6 p.m., unless with a guide.
 Reserve ahead of time or take your pick of the many outfitters in Tortuguero Village, the hotel- and restaurant-packed gateway town.

-Playa Negra’s sand is composed of volcanic material—hence the black hue.
+Playa Negra’s sand consists of volcanic material—hence the black hue.

 Photo by Jesse Garcia/Shutterstock